jonom/silverstripe-share-care/README.md

 configuration of that module will be reflected here.

-To add share previews to other DataObject classes, just add the `ShareCarePreview` extension to them.
+To add share previews to other DataObject classes, just add the `ShareCare` extension to them.
 Example:

 ```yml
 ---